rbtdev/jenkins-node-template/README.md

   --name jenkins \
   jenkins/jenkins
 ```
+Keep this terminal open.
+Also you should some lines which looks similar to the following (the actual admin password will be different):

+    Jenkins initial setup is required.
+An admin user has been created and a password generated.
+    Please use the following password to proceed to installation:

+    f1f844d7f6b447e9abb596ad998fd115

+    This may also be found at: /var/jenkins_home/secrets/initialAdminPassword

+You'll need to copy this password later on, so you'll come back to this window later.

 We now need to connect to the Jenkins container and install the docker CLI inside the container.